vegkva/simpleTrojan/README.md

 # Trojan disguised as Windows calculator

-A simple trojan written in Python that disguises as the standard Windows calculator.
+A simple trojan written in Python disguised as the standard Windows calculator.
 There is currently no focus on obfuscating and AD evasion